 YOUNG COMPOSER AWARDS

-ICEBERG is pleased to announce its second annual Young Composer Awards.
+ICEBERG New Music is pleased to announce the winners of our third annual Young Composer Awards.
 These awards are intended to reward composers and music-makers of exceptional ability who hail from traditionally underrepresented backgrounds.
-Winners will receive a $1,000 scholarship, free private instruction from one or more ICEBERG member composers, and the opportunity to have a work read and recorded by one of ICEBERG's 2019-20 partner ensembles.
-Awardees may be active in any musical style/genre.
+Winners will receive a $1,000 scholarship.